intellism/deepl-translate/README_en.md

 - 🤖 Add an AI naming feature that allows the AI to intelligently assign names to parameters such as variables, functions, and classes based on your settings or its own judgment
 - 🌐 Added configuration files for multilingual environments

+### 0.0.5

+- 🔍 "Debug feature" has been added in the plugin settings

 ## 🙏 Acknowledgments